9:14 PMAstronomical twilight ends. Deep sky objects optimal.

 Why does my score differ from Clear Outside or Clear Dark Sky?

-Different services weight factors differently and use different NWP models.
-AstronoSight emphasizes cloud cover and seeing most heavily, since these dominate the visual experience.
-We recommend cross-referencing multiple sources for critical observing sessions.
+Different services weight factors differently and use different numerical weather models.
+AstronoSight emphasises cloud cover and atmospheric seeing most heavily since these dominate the visual experience.
+Cross-referencing multiple sources is recommended for critical sessions.

 Can I use AstronoSight for astrophotography planning?

 Yes — the Astro Planner tab lists 10 deep-sky targets with recommended focal lengths, exposures, and ISO settings.
-The atmospheric factors panel shows transparency and seeing independently so you can judge whether conditions suit wide-field imaging or high-resolution planetary work.
+Cross-reference transparency and seeing factors to judge whether conditions suit wide-field imaging or high-resolution planetary work.

 Is AstronoSight free?
 Do I need an account?